The Morning After (1986 film): Critical response

+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 63% based on 19 reviews, with an average rating of 5.7/10.
+Linda Rasmussen of AllMovie described it as an "excellent thriller, crisply directed by Sidney Lumet" that "creates a good deal of suspense", and singled out Fonda for praise: "The highlight of the film is the performance by Jane Fonda reminiscent of her magnificent performance as Bree Daniels in Klute."

-Critic Roger Ebert remarked the film's strong opening sequence, but added: "Unfortunately, The Morning After never lives up to its early promise - not as a thriller, anyway.
+Critic Roger Ebert remarked the film's strong opening sequence, but added: "Unfortunately, The Morning After never lives up to its early promise – not as a thriller, anyway.
 The plot has some yawning gaps in it, and thriller plots should be watertight.
 But [it] is worth seeing anyway, because of the characters that it develops, and the performances of Fonda and Jeff Bridges in the two leads."
 Vincent Canby of The New York Times praised the film's dark humor, writing that it "becomes the kind of enjoyable, sophisticated comedy-mystery that requires much more talent to pull off successfully than is usually acknowledged.
 It may be instantly disposable, but heaven save us from a season of commercial movies that, like sensible shoes, are designed to last forever."

 Accolades

-Jane Fonda was nominated for the Academy Award for Best Actress in a Leading Role.
+Fonda was nominated for the Academy Award for Best Actress.

 Home media

 Warner Bros.
 Home Entertainment released the film on DVD in 2005, followed by a Warner Archive Collection made-on-demand DVD-R release on June 28, 2016.

+The film was released on Blu-ray for the first time by Shout!
+Factory on May 30, 2023.
+The release features a new 2K restoration of the film from an interpositive, along with two brand new featurettes.